 People who have underlying health conditions should contact a doctor if they have any symptoms that could indicate COVID-19.

-People with the symptoms of a cold who are unwell for over 10 days or who are experiencing severe or unusual symptoms should also seek medical advice.
+People with the symptoms of a cold who are unwell for over

 A person should seek emergency medical attention if they develop any of the following symptoms:

 - difficulty breathing

 - persistent chest pain or pressure